Aims and Scope

 KOME is published by the Hungarian Communication Studies Association.
 H-1093 Budapest, Közraktár utca 4-6.
 PRP: Özséb Horányi, Member of Presidency.

-KOME is financed entirely by the co-EiCs (Marton Demeter and Janos Toth) and receives no external funding or sponsorship.
+KOME is financed entirely by the co-EiCs (Marton Demeter and Janos Toth) and currently receives no external funding or sponsorship.
+You can support us by sending money via PayPal.

 Marton Demeter, PhD; Károli Gáspár University of the Reformed Church, Hungary